thirdweb-example/marketplace/README.md

 **Magic!**

-The wallet that bought the NFT now owns the token, the listing has been closed, and the funds have been transferred to the seller, (any fees you configured in thirdweb are waiting for you on your thirdweb dashboard! 😉).
+The wallet that bought the NFT now owns the token, the listing has been closed, and the funds have been transferred to the seller.

 If you check out the NFT Module you created (if you created one), you can see that it is now owned by the buyer in there!